fab-scm/Geosoftware-I/Project_Exercise/README.md

 - The app is listening at http://localhost:4000
 - The mongo-express service is listening at http://localhost:8081

+In the folder exampleData you can find two collections which can be imported to the mongo-express database.
+Follow the following steps to work with the example Data:
+            - create a database named 'ProjectDB' in the mongo-express service
+            - create two collections inside 'ProjectDB' named 'sights' and 'tours'
+            - use 'Import - mongoexport json' to import the files into the right collection If it does not work, open the example colletions.
+You can copy the the objects inside the array individually and paste them into the textarea on the website to upload them to the database.

 The wikipedia-urls used on the website must be in the form "https://de.wikipedia.org/wiki/sightName" to make the api calls work properly.